derek-dchu/awesome-note/hibernate.md

 </hibernate-mapping>
 ```

-**note:** table, column can be omitted if class name is same as table name, field name is same as column name.
+**Note:** table, column can be omitted if class name is same as table name, field name is same as column name.

-### Caching
+## Hibernate Caching
-Try to reuse the existing object in the session, in order to reduce the number of connection with database which improves the performance.
+Try to reuse existing object in the session, in order to reduce the number of connection with database and improve performance.

 * Each bean must has an ID for caching.

-**note:** Each level of Caching can only store objects with unique ID.
+**Note:** each level of Caching can only store objects with unique ID.

-#### First Level Caching (transaction-level)
+### First Level Caching (transaction-level)
 Caching on Session: cache within current session.

 * Enable by default.